Child Car Seat Safety Tips

-There are enough and more reasons for the lack of use of car seats, primary among them being the fact that there is no law to enforce its use.
-Also the fact that people aren’t really aware of the benefits of child car seats, further aggravates the problem.
-A part of the issue perhaps is also to do with the high emotional quotient where people are loathe to put the child on the car seat, preferring to hold on to the child themselves.
+There are enough and more reasons for the lack of use of car seats, the primary among them being the fact that there is no law to enforce their use.
+Also, the fact that people aren’t really aware of the benefits of child car seats further aggravates the problem.
+A part of the issue perhaps is also to do with the high emotional quotient where people are loathe to put their child in the car seat, preferring to hold on to the child themselves.
 The fact however is that the love and concern for the child should actually mean investing in a car seat that goes a long way in ensuring child safety in case of an untoward accident.

 Here is some handy information on choosing the right car seat to ensure child car safety.

-- Choose the right car seat bases the baby’s age and weight- Typically car seats sizes are based on both the child’s age and weight.
+- Choose the right car seat bases on the baby’s age and weight- Typically car seat sizes are based on both the child’s age and weight.

 - Ensure proper installation- Ensure that the seat is installed properly in your car.
 The thumb rule is that once the seat is held by the seatbelt, there should be very little movement sideways.
 In fact in deciding a model go for one that is easy to understand and install.
 Product demos can be extremely helpful when it comes to car seats.

-- Infant Carriers – Typically up until the child weighs 13 kilograms, it is preferable to use a rear-facing seat, popularly known as infant carriers.
-They are known to provide the ideal head and neck support to the child and leave you worry free.
+- Infant Carriers – Typically up until the child weighs 13 kilograms, it is preferable to use a rear-facing seat, popularly known as an infant carrier.
+They are known to provide the ideal head and neck support to the child and leave you worry-free.
 Infant carriers also have a carrying handle, which means it is easy to transport a sleeping baby without too much disturbance.
-In fact these carriers easily double up like a carrycot.
-Of course as the baby gets heavier lifting her while in the seat gets tougher.
+In fact, these carriers easily double up like a carrycot.
+Of course, as the baby gets heavier lifting her while in the seat gets tougher.
 Typically the first car seat will last you a few months, needing change with the baby’s weight.

 - Booster seats- These are designed for older children and make use of the car’s seat belts.